jsmootiv/jsmootiv.github.io/_posts/2017-05-30-what-you-need-to-know-to-get-started-in-cryptocurrencies.md

 Also, we don't know how regulation will affect the market.
 Decentralized currencies may sound like a good thing for libertarians but it's a real threat to the current centralized financial system.
 There is a non-zero chance that governments will come in and make owning, or transacting, cryptocurrency illegal --this happened in Ecuador.

-So any cryptocurrency you buy may be worthless this time next year.
-So you should think about this space the same way you think about going to Vegas.
-Only take what you can afford to lose.
+All of this means that any cryptocurrency you buy may be worthless this time next year.
+So you should think about this space the same way you think about going to Vegas and only put in what you can afford to lose.

 ## Crypto gives "regular" investor access to asymmetry.
 The thing that people always tend to forget about investing is that you are compensated for risk.
 Meaning that really risky investments should have very big returns to make up for the potential of loss.